pyroscope/rtorrent-ps/docs/install.rst

     export MAKE_OPTS="-j4"

     # check the VERSION SELECTION at the top of the script, and edit as needed
-    nice time ./build.sh all  # build 'deps, 'vanilla', and then 'extended'
+    nice time ./build.sh all  # build 'deps', 'vanilla', and then 'extended'

 Note that the unpatched version is still available as ``rtorrent-vanilla``, and you can simply switch by changing the symlink